hatchjaw/jacktrip-teensy/README.md

 If you're using an external audio interface, connect it.
 Open Cadence, click _Configure_, navigate to _Driver_, and select the appropriate _Output Device_ (probably something like "hw:USB,0 [USB Audio]").
-Select the sample rate that matches the value being sent with each jacktrip UDP packet, as specified in [JackTripClient.h](src/JackTripClient.h).
+Select the sample rate that matches the value being sent with each JackTrip UDP packet, as specified in [JackTripClient.h](src/JackTripClient.h).

 Alternatively run a dummy driver with sample rate and buffer size of your